 1. Annual subscriptions

 You’ll usually see that an annual subscription will cost less over a year than a monthly one.
 The problem is that they’re easy to forget and could hit your bank account hard when you least expect it.
 If you don’t have enough in the bank to pay it, you’ll be hit with an overdraft fee on top of the account’s cost.

 Annual subscriptions are available for magazines/newspapers, auto insurance, retail memberships, sample boxes and more.
 Go ahead and subscribe for a year but do not use autopay.

 2. Streaming services (monthly)

 Streaming services help cut the cord but carry the same payment plans as cable.
 It’s easy to forget all your services, especially if different family members have their preferences.
-Even if you live alone, you may not be using all the services you’re paying for.
+Even living alone, you may not use all the services you’re paying for.

 Look into your subscriptions and drop the ones you’re not using: Netflix, HBO Max, Spotify, Amazon Prime Video, Hulu, Disney+, Paramount+, Peacock and whatever else you’ve signed up for.
 For the remainder, avoid autopay.